 Beef up your BYOD Policy

 - Restrict or limit employee access to and use of critical business and client data.
 When on the road, employees may rely on unsecured free Wi-Fi, a hacking incident waiting to happen.
-Do not allowing employees to leave premises with your data on their personal devices.
+Do not allow employees to leave premises with your data on their personal devices.

 - Always implement and keep improving authentication methods.
 Authentication and security software is constantly evolving, make sure your organization stays on top of the security protocols.